6thquake/react-material/docs/src/pages/style/icons/icons.md

 Looking for even more SVG icons?
 There are a lot of projects out there, but [https://materialdesignicons.com](https://materialdesignicons.com/) provides over 2,000 official and community provided icons.
-[mdi-material-ui](https://github.com/TeamWertarbyte/mdi-material-ui) packages these icons as Material-UI SvgIcons in much the same way as [@material-ui/icons](https://www.npmjs.com/package/@material-ui/icons) does for the official icons.
+[mdi-material-ui](https://github.com/TeamWertarbyte/mdi-material-ui) packages these icons as React-Material SvgIcons in much the same way as [@material-ui/icons](https://www.npmjs.com/package/@material-ui/icons) does for the official icons.

 ## Font Icons